Skip to main content

 Adding Requirements

-Update the database models to use SQLAlchemy 2.0 syntax.
-Add Alembic migrations for any schema changes.
-Use async session management.
-Ensure all relationships are properly typed.
+“When updating the database models to SQLAlchemy 2.0, add Alembic migrations for any schema changes and use async session management.”

-Your edits are now the authoritative instructions for that milestone.
+Your last-approved plan is the authoritative instruction set for that milestone.

 When Not to Edit